Graeme Keen KC

 Practice Summary

-Graeme is currently instructed on a range of matters including: the promotion at appeal of several housing developments in England, including in the Green Belt and AoNB, the promotion of a c.1,300 home development on MoD land in Kent, several logistics and industrial developments and two Local Plan Examinations.
+Graeme is currently instructed on a range of matters including: the promotion/ appeal of several housing developments in England, including in the Green Belt and National Landscapes (AoNB); a new mixed-use community development of c.500 dwellings and a local centre on MoD land in Wiltshire; Phase 2 of a 130,000m2 “big-box” logistics development; other industrial developments; Build to Rent and Retirement Living schemes; the redevelopment of a Police HQ site; and several Local Plan Examinations.

 Planning